Housing and building services

 Information is stored electronically on a system called Compass.
 Some paper records also exist, these are stored in lockable filling cabinets.

 How long do you keep information about me?

-Information is kept for a period of 7 years, it is destroyed securely when we no longer need it.
+All information is destroyed securely when we no longer need it.

 Is my information used to make an automated decision about me and/or for profiling purposes?